Please ensure Javascript is enabled for purposes of website accessibility

 What you Need to Know About Identity Verification from November 18, 2025

-As mentioned above, 18th November 2025 is the mandatory identity verification date for directors, people with significant control (PSCs), and LLP members.
+As mentioned above, 18th November 2025 is the mandatory date for identity verification for directors, people with significant control (PSCs), and LLP members.
 This will be mandatory for new appointments and incorporations.

-Directors and LLP members will need to provide the Companies House Personal Code, which they will receive once they complete the identity verification process.
-The code will be used as part of the company incorporation and appointment filing.
+Directors and LLP members will need to provide their Companies House Personal Code, which they will receive after completing the identity verification process.
+The code will be used for the company incorporation and appointment filing.
 This means that any business owner who wants to incorporate a company after November 18, 2025, will only be approved after their identity has been verified.

 For existing companies, directors, and LLP members have a 12-month transition period to complete the identity verification process.
-However, the timing of ID checks may differ depending on:
+However, the timing of these face verification checks may differ depending on:

 • Filing of the next Confirmation Statement.
-Suppose the filing of the Confirmation Statements is due to be filed after November 18, 2025.
-In that case, you may be required to verify your identity since a personal code will be needed using a separate Companies House service within 14 days of the company’s confirmation statement date.
+If the Confirmation Statement is due to be filed after November 18, 2025.
+In that case, you may be required to verify your identity, as a personal code will be required via a separate Companies House service within 14 days of the company’s confirmation statement date.

 • A PSC may also be required to verify their identity after November 18th, 2025, if they are not the director of the same company or LLP.